-❖ Committees will be established, such as: Carnival, Grant, CASE (Community Alliances to Support Education = Business Partners), Accelerated Reader, Homeroom Parents, School Spirit, Yearbook, Box Tops for Education, Kroger Cards, Target, Wellness and Health, Holiday Parties, Staff Appreciation, Technology, Cross Walk Safety, etc.
+❖ Due to COVID, committees will be established at a later date.
+Committees will be established, such as: Carnival, Grant, CASE (Community Alliances to Support Education = Business Partners), Accelerated Reader, Homeroom Parents, School Spirit, Yearbook, Box Tops for Education, Kroger Cards, Wellness and Health, Holiday Parties, Staff Appreciation, Technology, Cross Walk Safety, etc.

 Contact any PTA officer for information about events and activities.
-There will be a parent coffee on the first day of school at 8:15 a.m. in the library.
 Come meet others and learn about PTA activities!
 You may sign up for committee work of interest to you.
-Four annual business meetings are scheduled for the following Tuesdays in the cafeteria at 5:30 p.m.: September 25, November 13, February 19, and April 23.
+Four annual business meetings are scheduled each year.
+Thise dates are to be announced.
+Due to COVID, the meeting may be virtual.
 PTA representatives and any interested parents attend the LSIC meeting with the KCS Board members in the fall as well (date to be announced).